Sandra Colton

 Sandra Lynn Colton (born July 27, 1978) is an American dancer, singer, and actress.

+Early life

 Born in Des Moines, Iowa and raised in Millbrae, California and later in Las Vegas, Nevada, she is the younger of two sisters.
 First performing at age three, Sandra later became known as part of the tap dance duo, Colton and Colton, with her sister Christine Colton.
 The duo went on to win the 1992 Star Search Teen Dance Championship and performing as an opening act on the Las Vegas Strip.
 Colton and Colton opened for Bill Cosby and Lou Rawls and headlines at the Showboat Hotel & Casino in Atlantic City, New Jersey.

-Sandra went on to teach for the Cheerleading Association and attended the University of Oregon where she completed her Bachelor of Arts degree.
+Colton went on to teach for the Cheerleading Association and attended the University of Oregon where she completed her Bachelor of Arts degree.
 She focused her studies away from dance and graduated with Honors from the Department of Sociology writing the thesis Biracial Identity Development.
 Sandra went on to pursue dance and was part of the world-famous Laker Girls 2002–2003 team.
 In 2005, Sandra burst into the spotlight once again as part of the Top 16 of the Premier Season of FOX's So You Think You Can Dance.